Giles Cooper (playwright): Writing

 Cooper was a pioneer in writing for the broadcast media, becoming prolific in both radio and television drama.
 His early successes included radio dramatisations of Dickens' Oliver Twist, William Golding's Lord of the Flies and John Wyndham's science fiction novel The Day of the Triffids.
 Wyndham wrote to Cooper congratulating him after the first broadcast.
-On television he adapted Simenon's Maigret detective novels from the French, which became the major hit of the day (1960–61) starring Rupert Davies as the pipe-smoking sleuth in over 24 episodes, for which he won the Script Award in 1961 of the Guild of Television Producers, which subsequently became BAFTA.
+On television he was one of the main scriptwriters for the BBC's Maigret series of detective adaptations starring Rupert Davies in 52 episodes, for his work on which Cooper won the Guild of Television Producers' Script Award in 1961.
 He also adapted four Sherlock Holmes stories, Ernest Hemingway's For Whom the Bell Tolls (1965), Les Misérables, Flaubert's Madame Bovary and Evelyn Waugh's trilogy of novels Sword of Honour (1967) for Theatre 625.
 He was more successful in the theatre with his original works as opposed to adaptations.
 His first full-length play Never Get Out was staged at the Edinburgh Festival in 1950 and transferred to the Gate Theatre in London.

 The first of his radio plays to make his reputation was Mathry Beacon (1956) about a small detachment of men and women still guarding a Top Secret "missile deflector" somewhere in Wales, some years after the war has ended; the first and only American production, starring Martyn Green, was syndicated to public stations in 1981 by the National Radio Theater of Chicago.
 Also of note are Unman, Wittering and Zigo (1958) in which a young teacher finds his predecessor has been murdered by the boys in his class and The Long House (1965).
-"Out of the Crocodile" ran at the Phoenix Theatre in 1963-64 starring Kenneth More, Celia Johnson and Cyril Raymond.
-"The Spies are Singing" was presented at the Nottingham Playhouse in 1966, starring the theatre's Artistic Director John Neville.
+Out of the Crocodile ran at the Phoenix Theatre in 1963-64 starring Kenneth More, Celia Johnson and Cyril Raymond.
+The Spies are Singing was presented at the Nottingham Playhouse in 1966, starring the theatre's Artistic Director John Neville.